protonate/mock-googletag/README.md

 # mock-googletag
 A basic mock of the googletag object to use in tests if you're testing that sort of thing.

+Dependencies are Sinon, Faker and a random number generator utility function (not included).

 ```
 import faker from 'faker';
 import { randomFive } from './fixtures';